Internet-Draft SCITT Architecture December 2024

 The operator of a Transparency Service MAY update the Registration Policy or the trust anchors of a Transparency Service at any time.

-Transparency Services MUST ensure that for any Signed Statement they register, enough information is made available to Auditors (either in the Append-only Log and retrievable through audit APIs, or included in the Receipt) to authenticate and retrieve the Transparent Statements describing the registration policy and trust anchors that apply to this registration.
+Transparency Services MUST ensure that for any Signed Statement they register, enough information is made available to Auditors (either in the Append-only Log and retrievable through audit APIs, or included in the Receipt) to reproduce the Registration checks that were defined by the Registration Policies at the time of Registration.

 • An out-of-band authenticated management interface